Little Bear Peak Route Guide | The Deadly Hourglass Gully

-Little Bear Peak Route Guide
+Little Bear Peak Route Guide - West Ridge

 I start my Little Bear Peak Route Guide from the approach.
 You’ll start your trip at Lake Como Road.
 There’s no real trailhead, instead just drive up the road until you no longer feel comfortable with the terrain.
 Follow the road as you switchback your way into the right gulch and continue until you reach Lake Como where the road ends around 11,750 feet.
 There are good camping spots around the lake, and this is a good place to spend the night if doing an overnight ascent.